Our Summer Camps Staff

 Leslie Hillman, BA, Linfield College.
 A Catlin Gabel alumna, Leslie has been a teaching assistant in Catlin Gabel's Lower School for 16 years.

-Allie Kautz, BS child development, San Diego State University; 4th grade teaching assistant at Catlin Gabel.
+Allie Kautz, BS Child Development, San Diego State University; After School Programs Teaching Assistant at Catlin Gabel.
 Allie's inspiration to become a teacher came from her mother, who was a special education preschool teacher.
-Allie also taught preschool for a number of years in San Diego before moving to Portland last year.
+Allie also taught preschool for a number of years in San Diego, CA before moving to Portland in 2013.
+Allie is currently pursuing her degree in Speech and Language Pathology at Portland State University.
 Cooking, knitting, and exploring Portland are among her favorite things to do.

 Dale Rawls, BA, Portland State University; MA, Lewis & Clark College.
 Dale has taught art at Catlin Gabel for 24 years and now teaches art to Middle School students.

-Dale Yocum, BS computer science, UC Santa Barbara; Catlin Gabel Engineering Program Director.
-Dale leads all of Catlin Gabel's Lego Robotics and High School Robotics efforts as well as InvenTeams.
-He has won the Technology Educator of the Year award as well as the Volunteer of the Year and Coach of the year awards in FIRST Robotics.
-One of his FIRST Lego League Teams won the Champion's award at State this year and is going to the World Championships in St. Louis.
+Dale Yocum, BS computer science, UC Santa Barbara; Catlin Gabel engineering program director.
+Dale leads all of Catlin Gabel's Lego robotics and high school robotics efforts as well as InvenTeams.
+He has won the Technology Educator of the Year award as well as the Volunteer of the Year and Coach of the year awards in FIRST robotics.
+One of his FIRST Lego League teams even won the Champion's award at State and went to the World Championships in St. Louis.
 He is also the author of the multimedia STEMCentric tutorials on NXT and EV3's.
 Dale has been leading robotics efforts at Catlin Gabel since their inception.
 Previously he was founder and CEO of several high tech startups.